spartanmayo/recursionschemes-1/recursionTalk.md

     case Mult(x, y) => toInt(x) * toInt(y)
 }
 ```
- and in Case we want to define it for RingF we can simply solve it without recursive calls:
+And, in Case we want to define it for `RingF` we can simply solve it without recursive calls:

 ```scala
 def evalToInt: RingF[Int] => Int = {